brian6484/CSKnowledge/Database/Index (primary vs sec vs composite).md

 ```

+It is also Unique (no duplicates) and Auto-indexed, unlike secondary indexed which might have duplicates and is not indexed automatically.

 ### Secondary Index vs Composite Index
 diff is composite index is a subset of secondary index.
 Secondary index can have single column index AND composite (multi column) indexes.